Surunga: Economy

 Surunga's main economy rests on agriculture.
 However, now remittance, local businesses and tourism also contribute significant amount to the economy of Surunga village.
 In recent times, real estate business is also a vital means of economic activities.
 The cost of land is increasing each day making about 10 million for one Katha in main points of Surunga.
-It contains a group of A-graded banks certified by Nepal Rastra Bank (NRB) which includes NRB, BiratLaxmi Development Bank, Excel Development Bank, Sunrise Bank, NMC Jhapa, Prithivi Saving and Credit Society.
-And simultaneously a group of 'saving and credit' companies are also working handsomely.
+It contains a group of A-graded banks certified by Nepal Rastra Bank (NRB) which includes NRB, Agricultural Development Bank (ADBL), BiratLaxmi Development Bank, Excel Development Bank, Sunrise Bank, NMC Jhapa, Prithivi Saving and Credit Society.
+Simultaneously a group of 'saving and credit' companies are also working.
 Leading among them is Bhagwati Saving and Credit Pvt Limited which has more than 400 share members.

 Koti Hom (a hom ritual in Hindu religion) was conducted by late yogi Naraharinath, a Hindu yogi and philosopher, in 1985.
 Now Koti Hom is going to be developed as a tourist place.
 Movie filming and photography can be done there paying a little charge in KotiHom Dharmik Sthal Bikash Samiti (a committee which manages the Koti Hom area).
+A place for trekking freaks called jhandi dada (झन्दी डाँडा) is located in the border of Surunga which is shared with Illam.